alexisthual/symptoms-tracker/README.md

 yarn install
 ```

-### Run front and lambda
+### Run client and lambda

 ```
 now dev
 ```

-In case you only want to run the frontend:
+In case you only want to run the client:

 ```
 next dev